LGBTQ rights in Tunisia: Before 1913

 Prior to the introduction of the Penal Code of 1913, Tunisian Muslims were prosecuted for sodomy by Islamic courts that applied either the Maliki or Hanafi school of Islamic jurisprudence.
-The Hanafi school, founded by Abu Hanifa (sketch), was more leniant towards those accused of homosexuality.
+The Hanafi school, founded by Abu Hanifa (sketch), was more lenient towards those accused of homosexuality.

 Homosexuality, whether male or female, had always been considered a taboo that Tunisians avoided discussing openly.
 Despite this stigmatization, it has been argued that it was not homosexuality that was actively sought out and condemned by institutions and authorities, but the absence of consent between individuals in homosexual encounters.
 Historian Abdelhamid Larguèche argues in favour of this hypothesis, pointing out that among all the arrests which took place in Tunis between 1861 and 1865, only 62 of them were for "sodomy", and all of them were "rape cases[;] often involving minors".

 For Tunisian Muslims, concerning regulation, homosexuality was governed in accordance to sharia law, with the judges in the country's different cities applying either the Maliki school (primarily used for native Tunisians) or the Hanafi school (primarily used for Tunisians of Turkish origin) of jurisprudence in their decisions.
 In both schools of thought, homosexuality was theoretically punished because it was classified as a form of disobedience to Allah's commandments (fasiq), but not as an act of apostasy (kafir).